 Tomatoes prefer soil that is light, with lots of organic matter and a pH range of 5.8-7.0.
 I mix lots of compost into the garden bed in early spring, compost around the plants after transplanting, and then twice more throughout the season.
 Supplement the compost with a feeding of fish emulsion or liquid seaweed every month.

-Use untreated grass clippings, straw, pine mulch or pine bark mulch to cover the soil immediately after transplanting and maintain mulch levels throughout the growing season.
-Mulch should be two to three inches deep and come to within two inches of the stem.
+Use untreated grass clippings, straw, pine mulch, or pine bark mulch to cover the soil immediately after transplanting and maintain mulch levels throughout the growing season.
+Mulch should be two to three inches deep and only within two inches of the stem.
 This keeps roots well insulated in case of a heatwave, suppresses weeds, and helps to maintain adequate moisture levels.
 Keeping the mulch away from the stem helps prevent fungal infections of the stem or accidental damage to the plant.

 Indeterminate (vine) tomatoes will grow just fine without support, but you’ll lose a lot of fruit to soil-borne pests and moisture.
 To maximize your yields, get the fruit in the air.